United NLF Groups

 The United NLF Groups (De förenade FNL-grupperna, abbreviated DFFG, colloquially FNL-grupperna, 'NLF Groups', or FNL-rörelsen, 'NLF movement') was a Swedish popular movement that sought to mobilize support for the struggle of the Vietnamese National Liberation Front (known by its French acronym 'FNL').

 DFFG became one of the most successful Swedish popular movements in later years, the organization was able to mobilize thousands of young people to demonstrations, street sales of Vietnambulletinen (the publication of DFFG), leafletings, fund collections, etc. DFFG came to dominate Swedish public debate about the Vietnam War during several years.
-Jan Myrdal played a prominent role in the DFFG.
+Jan Myrdal played a prominent role for the DFFG, but was a never a member of the board.

 Origins

 In February 1964 the Stockholm branch of Clarté started a study circle on the topic 'USA in the world of today'.
 Bo Gustafsson was the main speaker.
 Participants included Sköld Peter Matthis, Åsa Hallström and Gunnar Bylin.
 The group began holding protests in 1965.
 At first the Clarté activists held their protest outside the U.S. embassy, noticed by few.
 On June 14, 1965 a small group of clartéists gathered on Hötorget in central Stockholm.
 The protest was broken up by police, and Sköld Petter Matthis was arrested.
 The event, and subsequent trial of Matthis, was covered in several newsmedia and made the movement known nationwide.
 Later the same year the first NLF Group was formed.